Yup, we bought a laundromat.

 Since our journey began, a lot of people have reached out to us asking for a step-by-step guide on how to duplicate our success.

 So we’re excited to announce our official “Laundromats101 Guide to Purchasing a Laundromat”.
+It also includes a Laundromat Analysis package – a download of the spreadsheets, calculators and formulas we used to find, purchase and operate our own stores.
 Click HERE to check it out!]

 And if you do nothing else, you at least owe it to your future self to join our Laundromats101 community.
 You’ll get insider information, updates, special offers, etc. Just enter your email below.
 (We promise not to spam you, and you can unsubscribe at any time.
 We even send you a FREE 4-page Laundromat Purchase Checklist that lists every step of the process, as a welcome gift.)